Reservation of Gardens of Stone - Stage Two proposal would:

-- Offer to the general public that part of the Gardens of Stone landscape with the most easily accessed features and bring the Gardens of Stone to the majority of people
+- Offer to the general public that part of the Gardens of Stone landscape with the most easily accessible features and bring the Gardens of Stone to the majority of people;

-- Provide many and varied natural and cultural attractions that are widespread across the area and highly appealing (e.g. Lost City, Carne Creek gorge and the Wolgan Valley Rail Trail that all have the potential to become iconic attractions)
+- Provide many and varied, highly appealing natural and cultural attractions across the area (e.g. Lost City, Carne Creek gorge and the Wolgan Valley Rail Trail all with the potential to become iconic attractions)

-- Create a number of easy wildlife viewing opportunities exist and several Aboriginal heritage experiences are available
+- Create a number of easy wildlife viewing opportunities (to add to existing available experiences including Aboriginal cultural experiences);

 - Ensure better recreation management that could help restore the natural and cultural values of the much-loved Gardens of Stone.

 Short Walks and Places to Visit a guide to Newnes Plateau by Karen McLaughlin.